ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ### Aggregate Continuation {#agg-continue-flow}

-In the continuation phase, the Leader drives the VDAF preparation of each share in the candidate report set until the underlying VDAF moves into a terminal state, yielding an output share for both Aggregators or a rejection.
-This phase may involve multiple HTTP requests from Leader to Helper depending on the underlying VDAF.
+In the continuation phase, the Leader drives the VDAF preparation of each report in the candidate report set until the underlying VDAF moves into a terminal state, yielding an output share for both Aggregators or a rejection.

+Whether this phase is reached depends on the VDAF: for 1-round VDAFs, like Prio3, processing has already completed.
+Continuation is required for VDAFs that require more than one round.

 #### Leader Continuation {#aggregation-leader-continuation}